NativeScript/NativeScript/api-reports/NativeScript.api.md

     public static itemLoadingEvent: string;
     items: any[] | ItemsSource;
     public static itemTapEvent: string;
-    // Warning: (ae-forgotten-export) The symbol "Template" needs to be exported by the entry point index.d.ts
     itemTemplate: string | Template;
-    // Warning: (ae-forgotten-export) The symbol "KeyedTemplate" needs to be exported by the entry point index.d.ts
     itemTemplates: string | Array<KeyedTemplate>;
     itemTemplateSelector: string | ((item: any, index: number, items: any) => string);
     public static loadMoreItemsEvent: string;